dokester/BayesicFitting/BayesicFitting/documentation/manual.md

 Wherever a minimum is found, most fitters get stuck.
 There are several strategies to search the landscape but all of them are iterative.
 There is no single best strategy.
 It depends on the problem and on knowledge of the starting values for the parameters.
-This package has a dozen non linear fitters.
+This package has a dozen non-linear fitters.

 #### Evidence.